chipbell4/chipbell4.github.io/_posts/2025-01-19-an-overview-of-the-trombone.md

   However, you'll see many trombones (most professional symphonic models) also have an "F attachment".
   This is essentially a valve that lowers the fundamental frequency of the trombone down to F1 which will make those missing pitches available.
   Also note that many trombonists can use their embouchure to reach those notes without the help of an attachment.
-  These are called "false tones" and are typically inferior in tone quality.
+  These are called "false tones" but typically have poor tone quality.

 ### Routing Passages
 The slide while providing the ability to adjust intonation at will also requires greater physical movement than a valve.